peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

 ### How to exclude Tests from testing phase

 Exclusion is done with [maven-surefire-plugin](http://maven.apache.org/surefire/maven-surefire-plugin/).
-Ignored are all tests in standalone directory.
+Ignored (not ran) are all tests in standalone directory.

 ```xml
 <plugin>